unlight/asmt-javascript-questions/README.md

 - Unit test vs e2e?
 Coverage at you project?
 How private methods can be tested?
 - Let's imagine situation when you, as a key developer, have a requirement from customer to make some very specific implementation of some feature.
 After analizing this story, you find out that implementing it in proposed way will severely hurt maintainability and will heavily slowdown development process of next features.
 What will you do?
 - How will you estimate task you have never performed?
+- From your point of view, what is the most major accomplishment or achievement,that gives you most confidence in becoming a D3?
+- How do you keep yourself in good technical state? (read smth, where?)
+What was the latest?
+- You used to work with C, Java, Python.
+Could you compare ecosystems of those languages with JavaScript? highlight some cons pros? npm vs other
+- Difference between technical debt vs code smell?
+Any tools to measuretechnical debt? (you decrease, how to measure?)
+- You have chosen Redux as the state container on your project.
+Could you tell us about strong sides of using Redux?
+Does it have any disadvantages?
+Do I need to keep all my state into Redux or Should I ever use react internal state?
+- Software development changes at an insanely rapid rate, especially if you compare it to some other fields.
+What do you do if you are facing with sutation when you need to learn new technology?
+How do you develop a growth mindset?
+- In your form you mentioned that you use Agile on your current project.
+Can you say the pros and cons of Agile methodology?
+- Let’s imagine the situation, You had to juggle several tasks at the same time.
+How did you organize your time?
+- What does clean code mean for you?
+How do you ensure code quality?
+- Could you please describe a current CI/CD process in your project if any?
+If yes, could it be improved somehow?
+If no, how would you organize it?
+- What is the difference between functional and nonfunctional requirements?
+Examples?
+- What does an accessible application mean for you?
+Do you consider a11y problems in your current project?
+- Do you have any experience of task delegation?
+How would you choose the right person?
+How would you control that?

 ### Terms in few words / one sentence
 * closure